Pecan Sandies Cookie Recipe (Mexican Wedding Cookies)

 • Chopped Pecans

-• Vanilla Extract – I like to use the vanilla extract I’ve made, but you can use store-bought too.
+• Vanilla Extract – I like to use my homemade vanilla extract, but you can use store-bought.

 Step-by-Step Instructions